 Most P2P platforms advertise returns from IFISAs of around 5-8%, but there are variations.
 Generally, the lower the rate the lower the risk.

-You can transfer in existing ISA balances from cash ISAs or stocks and shares ISAs into an IFISA.
+You can transfer existing ISA balances from cash ISAs or stocks and shares ISAs into an IFISA.
 For current tax year transfers, you must transfer the full amount.

 You can transfer in any amount from ISAs from previous tax years, without affecting your current year ISA allowance.